 10.)
 Make good use of all the student discounts!
 These include the right to use the services of the Finnish Student Health Service (FSHS), discounts in student restaurants and lower prices when travelling with VR (Finnish State Railways) or Matkahuolto.
 Check the list of other student discounts on Frank’s website.

 11.)
 Don’t forget to find something fun to do in your free time, it really boosts your well-being!
-Find out more about your own campus city’s free time activities and ISYY’s Clubs, Campus Organisations, Sections and open positions of trust as a Student Representative, in the ISYY Executive Board and the Representative Council.
+Find out more about your own campus city’s free time activities and ISYY’s Clubs, Campus Organisations, Teams and open positions of trust as a Student Representative, in the ISYY Executive Board and the Representative Council.
 The next ISYY Representative Council Elections will take place in 2021 so start to consider whether you should run as a candidate!
 We also organise different kinds of events throughout the year, you are heartily welcome!